| Church Services|

 The church has a three-stage, unbuttressed, square tower, in dressed grey granite blocks with four plain pinnacles.
 Consistent with an early date, there is no west door, but a two-light mullion window with segmented heads.
 A rectangular stair projection extends half way up the north side of the tower, accessed through an oak door of C14 origin.
 There is a tiny Norman window on the north side of the staircase.

 The four bells are all listed: two of the bells are early medieval, from Exeter, inscribed with a cross and the words ‘Ave Maria’ and ‘Ave Maria Gracia’ respectively.
 The other two (by Johannes Stadler of Chulmleigh, 1714) are inscribed ‘Ring me round, I’ll sweetly sound’ and ‘Soli Deo Detur Gloria’ and the names of wardens John Lugg and Sam Jerman.
 All four have six cannons intact.
 The oak frame with timber headstocks is by Henry Stokes of Woodbury, 1902.
-The bells were rehung and rededicated by the Bishop of Plymouth in 1991, and are rung regularly for services.
+The bells were rehung and rededicated by the Bishop of Plymouth in 1991.

 Meeth Events & Projects page